 “It is great to see Martin Lewis raising awareness of the importance and value of LPAs in the national and regional press.

-However, Steeles Law, whose wills and probate team includes members of Solicitors for the Elderly (SFE), would like to reiterate that LPAs are extremely important documents and putting them in place should not be considered a simple form-filling exercise.
+However, Steeles Law, whose wills and probate team includes members of Solicitors for the Elderly (SFE), would like to reiterate that Lasting Powers of Attorney (LPAs) are extremely important documents and putting them in place should not be considered a simple form-filling exercise.
 A specialist legal adviser will not simply complete a form for the donor of an LPA but also provide a full service of oral and written advice, usually both to the donor and the chosen attorneys, and will be able to give that advice based on their knowledge of the law and experience of working with vulnerable and incapable adults and their families.

 Whilst using a “DIY” method over using a solicitor may be cheaper in the short term, a recent study by SFE found that after receiving a consultation with a specialist solicitor, all participants said they felt more confident about their ability to make informed and appropriate choices, and most of them made significant changes to the decisions expressed in their LPAs.
 The SFE study also showed that DIY methods carry a great deal of risk through potential repercussions of weaknesses or flaws in the document itself, and a lack of consideration or checks to safeguard for vulnerable donors.”